wafaehamdaoui/PlatformWeb/README.md

 ##### Ressources
 <img width="539" alt="image" src="https://user-images.githubusercontent.com/75392302/216518361-92409229-ba50-45f6-ab75-704c6449e29d.png">
-In this table i will store diffrents resources added by admin .
+In this table I will store diffrents resources added by admin .

 ##### Demandes
 <img width="877" alt="image" src="https://user-images.githubusercontent.com/75392302/216518457-ea80b93b-2370-4c45-9bec-b6a97e9a2909.png">
-In this table i will store reservations made by students.
+In this table I will store reservations made by students.

 * Also I will create two roles:
 1. admin role with all privilages associated to user_admin